 Parents/Carers must ensure that their children attend all allocated lessons, as swimming is a statutory part of the National Curriculum.
-Parents do not have the right to withdraw their children from this element of the National Curriculum, unless the child has an EHCP (Education Health Care Plan).
+Parents do not have the right to withdraw their children from this element of the National Curriculum, unless the child has a documented medical condition, specified additional need or EHCP (Education Health Care Plan).